Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Technical lemmas

 \begin{lem} Fix $\theta=\gamma-1$, $\gamma \in (1,2)$.
 For any $T>0$, for any $G \in C^{\infty}([0,1])$ it holds where $\ell_0=\epsilon N^{\gamma-1}$. \end{lem} \begin{proof} We prove only the part involving $r^-_N$, since the other one can be proved analogously.
 By the triangular inequality we can bound the expectation in the statement by the sum of

 and

 The last display can be bounded from above by a constant times

 Since $r^-_N(\tfrac{x}{N})\lesssim x^{-\gamma}$ the right-hand side of the last display can be bounded from above, using Riemann integral approximation, by a constant times and it vanishes in the limit $N\to \infty, \epsilon \to 0$.
-This means that in order to prove the statement of the Lemma we only need to show that the limit \eqref{real_statement} is $0$.
+This means that in order to prove the statement of the lemma we only need to show that the limit \eqref{real_statement} is equal to zero.

 We proceed as we did in the proof of Lemma \ref{rep1}.
 Let $\rho \in (0,1)$ be a constant.
 By Jensen's and entropy inequalities plus Feynman-Kac's formula, we are reduced to show that

 vanishes in the limit $N\to \infty$, $\epsilon \to 0$ and then $B\to \infty$.
 As usual $C_0$ is a constant independent from $N$ and the supremum is carried over all the densities with respect to the Bernoulli product measure $\nu^N_{\rho}$.
 From \eqref{dir_est_const} and recalling that $\theta=\gamma-1$, the term on the right-hand side of last display becomes bounded from above by